ad3002/aindex/README.md

 **Performance Note**: The new built-in `kmer_counter` utility is approximately 5x faster than jellyfish for k-mer counting tasks.

 ## Usage

+> **Note**: The examples below demonstrate full functionality available on Linux and macOS.
+Windows users have access to Python utilities only.
+See [Windows-Specific Notes](#windows-specific-notes) for details.

 ### Command Line Interface (CLI)